 It’s important to have all of your toppings cut and ready.
 Make sure your cheese is grated or sliced.
 Once the dough is stretched, you have to move quickly when putting it together.

 The longer the dough stays on the pizza peel, the more it warms up, making it more likely to stick.
 So be organized and ready once the dough is ready.
+You also need to decide if you want to use cornmeal or semolina – they’re a game changer with pizza peels!

 While you may love tons of different pizza toppings, you need to be selective about which toppings to use.
 Too many toppings crowd flavor but also can overload a pizza.